PoisotLab/SpeciesDistributionToolkit.jl/CONTRIBUTING.md

 used to mention linked issues or close them.
 Additional information about the commit is given *after* the links to issues.

-## Pull requests and merging
+### Pull requests and merging

 The commits in a pull request *will* be squashed before merging, and the list of commit messages will be kept in the body of the closing commit.
 The merge commit *must* follow the commit convention.
 The branches are automatically deleted when a pull request is merged.
+The commits that result from pulling/rebasing/conflicts operations *do not need* to follow the commit naming convention.